astronomer/docs/learn/airflow-snowpark.md

 :::caution

-The Astro Snowpark provider is currently in beta.
-Classes from this provider might be subject to change and will be included in the Snowflake provider in a future release.
-After this release Steps 1.2 to 1.5 will be updated in this tutorial.
+The Astro Snowflake provider is currently in beta.
+Classes from this provider might be subject to change and will be included in the [Snowflake provider](https://registry.astronomer.io/providers/apache-airflow-providers-snowflake/versions/latest) in a future release.

 :::